adjust/dev-docs/docs/react-native/recording/events.md

 ::::{dropdown} Example

-In this example, we measure an event with the token {code}`g3mfiw` whenever a user interacts with a button.
-We create a string variable called {code}`callbackId` with the value `f2e728d8-271b-49ab-80ea-27830a215147`.
-We then pass this value to the {code}`setCallbackId` method to set the {code}`callbackId` property.
+This example demonstrates how to record an event with the token {{ eventToken }} whenever a user interacts with a button.
+The function sets a `callbackId` variable with the value {{ callbackId }} and passes it to the `setCallbackId` method to set the `callbackId` property.

 :::{tab-set-code}